liddiard/personal-website-gatsby/src/pages/project/traintracker.md

 Powering it on the backend is much data-wrangling from official and unofficial sources to source rail track and station data.
 Live train updates required decrypting Amtrak’s obfuscated API and parsing its frankly insane response structure into a [clean API](https://traintracker.app/api/trains) (shout-out to Greg Walker for [reverse-engineering the decryption process](https://suddenlygreg.com/blog/2023-11-02-amtrak-api/)).
 VIA Rail and Brightline data is mercifully a bit more straightforward.

 For the map, I used [MapLibre GL JS](https://maplibre.org/projects/gl-js/) with vector tiles from [OpenFreeMap](https://openfreemap.org/).
 The map shows estimated real-time train positions using a combination of GPS location and timetables.
-This required some [pretty intensive code](https://github.com/liddiard/traintracker/blob/main/app/components/Map/calc.ts) to “snap” a train’s position and heading on the appropriate track and smoothly animate it.
+This required some [pretty involved code](https://github.com/liddiard/traintracker/blob/main/app/components/Map/calc.ts) using [Turf.js](https://turfjs.org/) to “snap” a train’s position and heading on the appropriate track and smoothly animate it.

 I employed several performance optimizations to make this responsive, including caching, culling elements outside the viewport, and leaning on CSS transitions to create smooth animations between JavaScript-calculated updates.